-The Science of Contacting Suppliers and Manufacturers When You're Starting a Business
+The Science of Contacting Suppliers and Manufacturers as a Business

 For new businesses, getting suppliers on board is simply a matter of reducing their exposure to risk.
 The easiest way to do this is by offering to pay upfront.
-Suppliers won’t care about the size or age of your business as long as they’re getting paid.
+Suppliers are primarily concerned with timely payments rather than the scale or longevity of your business.

 Besides upfront payments, you can also show your legitimacy by: